20+ Years Experience

 Voluntary strike off occurs when a company applies to be struck off the register, while compulsory strike off is enforced by Companies House or a creditor.

-The procedure for a company voluntary arrangement to to strike off a company name involves submitting a DS01 form to Companies House, paying the requisite administration fee, publishing a notice in the Gazette declaring the intention to dissolve the company, and allowing for a period of two months with no objections before the company’s name is removed from the register.
+To strike off a company name via a company voluntary arrangement, submit a DS01 form to Companies House, pay the administration fee, publish a notice in the Gazette, and wait two months for any objections before the company’s name is removed from the register.

 In contrast, compulsory strike off is usually initiated as a result of the company’s failure to comply with its legal obligations, such as filing annual accounts or submitting confirmation statements.